huyngo878/4883-SoftwareTools-Ngo/Assignment/A07/README.md

 # Assignment 7 - Web Scraping
+### Description - scrap up data from a website and put it into the py GUI

 |   #   |  File | Assignment Description |
 | :---: | ----------- | ---------------------- |